Skip to main content

 Application backends need structured state.
 Blockchains expose raw data.
 When applications rely directly on RPC endpoints, backend logic quickly becomes responsible for:

-• Reconstructing the state from historical events
+• Reconstructing state from historical events

 • Tracking contract changes over time